Iron & Wine

-Samuel "Sam" Ervin Beam (born July 26, 1974), better known by his stage name Iron & Wine, is an American singer-songwriter.
+Samuel Ervin Beam (born July 26, 1974), better known by his stage name Iron & Wine, is an American singer-songwriter.
 He has released six studio albums, several EPs and singles, as well as a few download-only releases, which include a live album (a recording of his 2005 Bonnaroo performance).
 He occasionally tours with a full band.

-Beam was raised in South Carolina before moving to Virginia and then Florida to attend school.
-He now resides in Durham, North Carolina.
 The name Iron & Wine is taken from a dietary supplement named "Beef, Iron & Wine" that he found in a general store while shooting a film.

 Early life

 Beam was raised in Chapin, South Carolina, where his father worked in land management and his mother was a schoolteacher.
 When he was a child, his family took regular trips to the country, where his grandfather ran a farm.
 He attended Seven Oaks Elementary School and Chapin High School.
 While home from college, he was a waiter at California Dreaming restaurant in Columbia.
 Beam earned a bachelor's degree in art from Virginia Commonwealth University in Richmond, Virginia.
 He specialized in painting before graduating from the Florida State University Film School with an MFA degree.
 Before the release of the first Iron & Wine album, Beam's main source of income was as a professor of film and cinematography at the University of Miami and Miami International University of Art & Design.
 He had been writing songs for over seven years before a friend lent him a four-track recorder.
 He began making demos and gave one to his friend Michael Bridwell, brother of Band of Horses lead singer, Ben Bridwell.
 Michael handed it to Mike McGonigal, editor of Yeti magazine, who chose "Dead Man's Will", later released on In the Reins, for inclusion on one of his magazine's compilation CDs.
 Beam later came to the attention of Sub Pop Records co-owner, Jonathan Poneman, who contacted Beam to propose a deal.